 19th century

-The first coffee brewing machine was invented in the early 1800s by German inventor, Franz Xaver close to Dusseldorf.
+One of the first coffee brewing machines was invented in the early 1800s by German inventor, Franz Xaver close to Dusseldorf.
 This machine was called the “Dripolator” and worked by dripping hot water onto ground coffee beans.
 The coffee was then collected in a pot below.
+The De Belloy coffeemaker became the grandfather of the Indian filter coffeemaker

 1800s